john-itcsolutions/cheirrs/README.md

 `sudo su - $USER`   (quick reset of terminal)

 On the Host, you'll need to install these snaps to get started:

-`sudo snap install lxd`

-`lxd init`

-storage type must be "dir" and ipv6 should be "none", otherwise all default answers are fine.

 `sudo snap install juju --classic`